awsdocs/amazon-efs-user-guide/doc_source/wt1-test.md

 ## Step 3\.2: Install the NFS Client on Your EC2 Instance<a name="wt1-connect-install-nfs-client"></a>

-You can connect to your EC2 instance from Windows or from a computer running Linux, or Mac OS X, or any other Unix variant\.
+You can connect to your EC2 instance from Windows or from a computer running Linux, or macOS X, or any other Unix variant\.

 **To install an NFS client**

 1. Connect to your EC2 instance:
-   + To connect to your instance from a computer running Mac OS or Linux, specify the \.pem file for your SSH command with the `-i` option and the path to your private key\.
+   + To connect to your instance from a computer running macOS or Linux, specify the \.pem file for your SSH command with the `-i` option and the path to your private key\.
    + To connect to your instance from a computer running Windows, you can use either MindTerm or PuTTY\.
 If you plan to use PuTTY, you need to install it and use the following procedure to convert the \.pem file to a \.ppk file\.

    For more information, see the following topics in the *Amazon EC2 User Guide for Linux Instances*: